AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 * 18\.
 (2h): Selected random images for train and validation set for the not_plot class.
 Fine tuned ResNet101 and achieved the same accuracy as with 7 classes - we could also try taking a bigger dataset for non-plots.
 Meeting with teammates about questionnaires.
 * 19\.
-(4h): Implemented classification with CNN trained as described above.
+(5h 30min): Implemented classification with CNN trained as described above.
 There is an option of showing the images together with predicted probabilities.
+Copied first 1000 images into predicted classes, depending on how sure the algorithm was in the predictions (>99% / >90% / not sure).
+For better learning we should filter them again by hand and add more training images on which it was wrong or not sure.